MicrosoftDocs/win32/desktop-src/properties/props-system-ratingtext.md

 ---
-Description: 'The user-friendly form of System.Rating.
-This value is not intended to be parsed programmatically.' ms.assetid: '5550dc25-20c1-44a5-a45a-6402503e1ff8'
+Description: The user-friendly form of System.Rating.
+This value is not intended to be parsed programmatically. ms.assetid: 5550dc25-20c1-44a5-a45a-6402503e1ff8
-title: 'System.RatingText'
+title: System.RatingText
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.RatingText